Maria Dominica Clara

 A Victim Soul for the Priesthood

-Mother Maria Dominica Clara Moes is a great spiritual figure who I'd bet most people don't know about, including Catholics, but I'd like to change that - at least in some small way through this blog.
+Mother Maria Dominica Clara Moes is a great spiritual figure who I'd bet most people have never heard about, including Catholics, but I'd like to change that - at least in some small way through this blog.
 Her biography is not just fascinating because of the rich mysticism this nun lived, but it's also quite edifying because she was a proven virtuous soul; exemplary enough for the Church to open an investigation into her life for possible sainthood.
 So who was this hidden gem of a mystic, born Anna Moes in Bous, Luxembourg?

 Anna came into this world on October 27, 1832.
 Remarkably, immediately after her baptism on the day after her birth, she claims to have been gifted with the full use of her reason and could understand what was going on around her despite just being a baby.
 Now this isn't really unique, at all, since there were a few other mystics who supposedly received this extremely rare grace, most notably the great visionary-stigmatic, Bl.
 Anne Catherine Emmerich (d.
-1824), with whom Anna Moes' life shared a lot of similarities.
+1824), with whom Anna Moes' life shared many similarities.
 Both were destined to be victim souls, whose voluntary sufferings were offered to God to ward off dangers facing the Church.
 In the latter's case, her apparent mission included praying and expiating for the sanctification of priests, and it entailed a lot of suffering.

 One other spiritual favor Anna received in infancy was the ability to see and interact with her guardian angel, as well as other holy angels, on an almost continual basis.
 As such, she developed a very strong devotion to these heavenly messengers.
 Again, not a unique grace in the lives of prime-level mystics, as there were several in Church history who were closely bonded to their guardian angels (e.g. St. Lydwina of Scheidam, St. Frances of Rome, Gemma Galgani, etc.)... but this is how Anna described her personal experiences with angels to one of her confessors: